Lung Cancer Diagnosis

 Why we are tackling lung cancer first

-While Micronoma’s approach indicates very strong performances across multiple cancers, including at the earliest stages (I and II), we are initially focused on developing an LDT for diagnosing lung cancer because it is among both the most common and the deadliest.*
+While Micronoma’s approach indicates very strong performances across multiple cancers, including at the earliest stages (I and II)*, we are initially focused on developing an LDT for diagnosing lung cancer, since it is among the most common and the deadliest.

 Lung Cancer in the U.S.